Co-parenting is challenge at the best of times. Coparenting at Christmas can be a whole new level of stress. What can make things easier?

 Other things to get in writing now are the following:

 - agreements over parenting styles

 - holiday flexibility over rules around bedtime, diet, pocket money, etc.

 - who the kids can and can’t be left with, should the need arise

-Stick to holiday plans only for this month.
+Stick to holiday plans only as the topic of debate for this month.
 Christmas is stressful enough and your other ongoing conflicts can wait until the new year.

 Take time to prioritise in advance on what your main parenting concerns are and be willing to negotiate the rest.

 Getting a promise that your ex won’t let your preteens drink alcohol, for example, might be more worth fighting for than, say, a consistent bedtime.